OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/course_operation/Assessment_tool_-_overview.md

 **First course node**

-DThe automatically generated top course node is also counted as a assessable element.
+The automatically generated top course node is also counted as a assessable element.
 If on the topmost course element, which strictly speaking is a course element "[structure](../course_elements/Knowledge_Transfer.md/#structure)", you have set up a point calculation, you can also display the total points of a course on the top level of the participant view, display the